NFL Network: Stream the Entire Football Season Live Online Cheaper Than Cable

 All of the streaming services that we’ve highlighted support the vast majority of the devices currently in use.

-All but Vidgo explicitly support the Samsung and LG smart TVs of the past few years.
+All support the Samsung and LG smart TVs of the past few years.
 Fubo also supports the Hisense TVs.
 But all the services support smart TVs based on Android TV.

 All the standard TV devices are supported: Amazon Fire TV, Apple TV, Chromecast, and Roku.
 And mobile devices based on Android and iOS (iPhone, iPad) are supported.